dylanebert/Claude-Code-Development-Kit/docs/README.md

 Use provided templates as foundation:
 - Copy and customize for your project
 - Maintain consistent structure
-- Focus on AI-consumable formatting
+- Focus on clear, structured formatting

 ### 2. Follow Natural Boundaries